psx-spx/psx-spx.github.io/docs/controllersandmemorycards.md

 and SCPH-110 (for controlling the right/small motor), alternately those newer pads can use the config commands (for gaining access to both motors).<br/>

+When the controller enters configuration mode, the old rumble method is disabled until a hard reset.
+Unknown if it's possible to re-enable the old rumble method programmatically.

 #### New Method, two motors, with config commands (SCPH-1200, SCPH-110)
 For using the new rumble method, one must unlock the new rumble mode, for that purpose Sony has invented a "slightly" overcomplicated protocol with not less